OCA/connector/connector/doc/guides/bootstrap_connector.rst

 It can be as follows (in ``connector_coffee/connector.py``)::

-    from openerp import models, fields
+    from odoo import models, fields

     class CoffeeBinding(models.AbstractModel):